This Week's Program

 Debbie is an accomplished musician who grew up the child of missionary parents in Africa.
 Her illness and struggle with Obsessive Compulsive Disorder (OCD) first appeared around age 11.
 She recalls not wanting to live, but feeling unable to talk about those feelings.
 She felt she existed to please others.
 After being baptized, Debbie felt she had to be perfect.
 Her compulsions became full-blown.
 She had to practice perfect piano scales, repeating them far more often than any teacher demanded.Continue Reading

 Some days when I turn down the Frog Hollow road, there’s a feeling of slowing down, a break with the primal screams of tormented technology, a return to the quiet sounds of nature.
 An old friend of ours who ran a restaurant in town before he went blind used to complain about the noise levels at our place.
 “How can you stand the quiet?” he asked.
-He loved to visit, but was always glad to get back to the familiar roar of the city.
 “People noise,” he called it.
 Why does he prefer the city?
 Beats me.Continue Reading

 This Week's Resources

-The Shadow Voices documentary offers an inside look at what it is like to live with a mental illness and how individuals and their families find their way through medical, governmental, societal and spiritual issues.
+DVD: The Shadow Voices documentary offers an inside look at what it is like to live with a mental illness and how individuals and their families find their way through medical, governmental, societal and spiritual issues.
+Trailer for Shadow Voices.

-A Shadow Voices companion website, is available with stories, biographies, quotes from all of the main participants in the Shadow Voices documentary, including much more background and detail from Debbie’s story here.
+WEBSITE: A companion Shadow Voices website www.ShadowVoices.com is available with stories, biographies, quotes from all of the main participants in the Shadow Voices documentary, including much more background and detail from Debbie’s story here.

 How I Stayed Alive When My Brain Was Trying to Kill Me by Susan Rose Blauner is a book Debbie recommends.
 It is not specifically on OCD but Debbie found it extremely helpful when she was deeply depressed by her situation.
 From a review on Amazon: “[This] is not merely a personal tale of survival from mental illness.
 It is primarily a manual, a reference book, a resource for people who have suicidal thoughts.
 Although the book is guided by the author's own experiences with mental illness and suicide attempts, it is written not to chronicle her life but to provide direction and guidance for others in the same situation.
 And as such, it is an undeniable success.”
 (Review by Curtis Edmonds)